badsectorlabs/ludus/docs/docs/Quick Start/create-a-user.md

 ## Get Proxmox Credentials

 Ludus is built on top of the [Proxmox](https://www.proxmox.com/en/) hypervisor which has a web interface.
-It is available at `https://<ludus IP>:8006` and the credentials for the web GUI can be retrieved with `ludus user creds get`.
+It's available at `https://<ludus IP>:8006` and the credentials for the web GUI can be retrieved with `ludus user creds get`.

 <Tabs groupId="operating-systems">
   <TabItem value="linux" label="Linux">